 In the world of public policy, simulations provide an opportunity for students and stakeholders to explore the complexities of real-world issues as well as the nuances of effective leadership.

-The Center for Leadership Simulation and Gaming creates the simulations for the NASPAA-Batten Student Simulation Competition.
-The Center takes a real-world problem (such as the spread of a disease or managing food security) and turns that problem into a conceptual system model, which then serves as the basis for the simulation.
+Simulations take a real-world problem (such as the spread of a disease or managing food security) and turns that problem into a conceptual system model, which then serves as the basis for the simulation.
 The real-world system is then turned into computer code.

 In a participatory simulation, the students must interact in their various roles to achieve a common goal.
 Simulations used in the Student Simulation Competition require participants to balance individual goals with team objectives.
 There are also sometimes objectives for each group of teams.

 The video below will give you a sense of what a participatory simulation looks like in action.
 The students in this event were using a classroom version of the simulation developed for the 2018 NASPAA-Batten Student Simulation Competition.